 How to do that small movement

 Essentially, you are trying to hollow out your belly – pull your belly button towards your spine.
 Then squeeze your muscles at base of pelvis upward.
 You could practice at any point in the day without anyone noticing.
 The pelvic floor is a hard one to explain in classes.
-To be blunt, you use the muscles that control your bladder – squeeze in and back tightly.
+To be blunt, you use the muscles that control your bladder – squeeze up tightly.

 Poses to engage your TvA